junxit/us-congress-bills-110/bill.md

 That Congress—

-- **(1)** honors the heroic service and sacrifice of the 6,500 glider pilots of the United States Army Air Forces during World War II; and
+- **(1)** honors the heroic service and sacrifice of the glider pilots of the United States Army Air Forces during World War II; and
-- **(2)** urges the people of the Nation to remember and teach future generations about the contributions and sacrifices that glider pilots, and all veterans, have made to and for the Nation.
+- **(2)** urges the people of the United States to remember and teach future generations about the contributions and sacrifices that glider pilots, and all veterans, have made to and for the United States.